Centre Sportif Bois-de-Boulogne: Indoor soccer fields

-The Centre sportif Bois-de-Boulogne possesses the other installations, some of which are a physical conditioning room and two indoor gymnasiums.
+The Centre Sportif Bois-de-Boulogne possesses the other installations, some of which are a physical conditioning room and two indoor gymnasiums.
 Volleyball and badminton can be practiced in them.
-The staff of the centre include elite athletes and highly qualified trainers.
-Several other services are offered: sports therapy, physiotherapy, sports camps for young boys and girls.
+The staff of the centre include athletes and trainers.
+Several other services are offered including sports therapy, physiotherapy, and sports camps for young boys and girls.
+It was one of the first major sports facilities in Quebec to integrate geothermal heating for energy efficiency.

 Tournaments

-The sports complex welcomes several tournaments of provincial and national level, besides being the permanent residence of the Laval Comets in the W-League.
+The sports complex welcomes several tournaments of provincial and national level, besides being the permanent residence of the now defunct Laval Comets in the W-League.

-The Centre sportif Bois-de-Boulogne of Laval also contains the offices of various local soccer associations, and those of the Fédération de soccer du Québec.
+The Centre Sportif Bois-de-Boulogne of Laval also contains the offices of various local soccer associations, and those of Soccer Québec.